qunsheng/AngularTwoDropdown/README.md

-AngularTwoDropdown
+Angular Smart Input
 ==================

-Use Angular filter bind two dropdown menus together
+Use Angular filter bind two dropdown menus together.

+Another example is using Angular directive to creating input field with tags.